kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0293 International passenger transportation.md

 \(ii\) In Category B markets, carriers are exempted from the duty to file all passenger tariffs except those setting forth one-way economy-class fares and governing provisions thereto, unless they are nationals of countries listed in Category C, or are subject to the provisions of paragraph (c) of this section.

-\(iii\) In Category C markets, carriers shall continue to file all passenger tariffs, except as provided in §293.10(b);
+\(iii\) In Category C markets, carriers shall continue to file all passenger tariffs, except as provided in [[Volume 4/A Economic regulations/0293 International passenger transportation.md#§293.10   Exemption.|§293.10]](b);

 \(2\) The Assistant Secretary will list country-pair markets falling in Categories A and C, taking into consideration the factors in paragraphs (a)(2) (i) through (iv) of this section.
 All country-pair markets not listed in Categories A or C shall be considered to be in Category B and need not be specifically listed.